-The Challenge: The Montpellier Panel seeks to influence European donors on effective ways to support poverty reduction in Africa through investment in sustainable agriculture.
-Its bi-annual reports provide evidence and analysis of key topics such as soil management, climate change and innovation.
-To reach beyond the scientific community, and demonstrate the value of investing in agriculture for wider development strategies.
+The Challenge: The Malabo Montpellier Panel seeks to influence European and African donors on effective ways to support poverty reduction through investment in sustainable African agriculture.
+Its bi-annual reports provide evidence and analysis of key topics such as soil management, climate change, energy, innovation and livestock.
+Their aim is to reach senior policy makers and key stakeholders, beyond just the scientific community, and demonstrate how and why they may provide agricultural support.

 Our Approach: The Marchmont team has worked with the Malabo Montpellier Panel (and its predecessor) since 2011 to elevate their visibility and influence.
 Ahead of each report, Marchmont prepares a detailed outreach plan, including media materials, story angles, case studies and external news hooks.
 We then conduct embargoed media outreach ahead of each launch date and positioning panel members via the drafting of opinion editorials.

 Outcomes: The Panel’s report launches have been covered extensively over the years by top-tier global outlets and a wide range of African and specialist outlets as well.
 A sampling of this coverage has included the Guardian, BBC, Reuters, Financial Times, Deutsche Welle, Xinhua, CNBC Africa, Christian Science Monitor, Thomson Reuters Foundation, The Conversation, Forbes Africa, Quartz Africa, Euractiv, Voice of America, El Pais, CGTN, SciDev, Inter Press Service, AllAfrica, Jeune Afrique, Business Daily Africa, The Africa Report, Devex and Food Tank along with multiple interviews with the BBC and CNBC Africa.